All in Love Is Fair: Reception

 The staff at Billboard described Streisand's cover as a "musical gem", while author Allison J. Waldman enjoyed Streisand's personal take on it.
 Record World said that "the ballad beauty from Stevie Wonder's Innervisions album gets its definitive female reading from the superstar."
 Greenwald from AllMusic liked the singer's cover and wrote of the song's hook, "Streisand's performance – particularly her phrasing of this line – is unforgettable".
-Stephen Holden from Rolling Stone compared her rendition to Wonder's version and wrote that it was "almost as interesting as the original".
+Stephen Holden from Rolling Stone compared her rendition to Wonder's version, describing it "almost as interesting as the original".

 Streisand's version of "All in Love Is Fair" achieved moderate commercial success in the United States and Canada.
 It debuted on the Billboard Hot 100 on March 30, 1974, at number 81, becoming the week's "Hot Shot Debut", or the publication's highest entry position for that particular listing.
 It climbed the chart for an additional three weeks before reaching its peak position on April 20 of the same year, at number 63.
 The following week, Streisand's rendition dropped to number 75, after which it left the Hot 100.
 On the Adult Contemporary chart, which was then titled the Easy Listening chart, "All in Love Is Fair" peaked at number 10.
 On Canada's official chart, compiled by RPM, it debuted at number 99 for the week of April 6, 1974.
 It soared twenty places the following week, and two weeks later, on April 27, it reached its peak position at number 60.
 It also lasted a total of five consecutive weeks in this country.